CCSU Baseball Field - Central Connecticut State Blue Devils

 Baseball has been played at Central Connecticut State University since 1935.
 For the majority of its existence, the Blue Devils played at Balf-Savin Field on its New Britain campus.
 In 2010 construction was completed on a new facility located on the same site.
 In fact, this new ballpark, which consisted of a new artificial turf field, scoreboard, bullpens, batting cages, dugouts and press box, continued to be referred to as Balf-Savin Field for a few more years.
 In 2014 the facility was re-christened as CCSU Baseball Field.

 Founded in 1849 as the State Normal School, CCSU is Connecticut’s oldest public university.
-Total enrollment at CCSU is almost 12,000 students, over half of whom live off campus.
+Total undergraduate enrollment at CCSU is just over 8,000 students, over half of whom live off campus.
 96 percent of the student body hails from Connecticut.

-The Blue Devils compete in the Northeast Conference, where they have won seven conference titles and qualified for seven NCAA Tournaments.
-Five CCSU alumni have reached the major leagues, most notably pitcher Ricky Bottalico.
+The Blue Devils compete in the Northeast Conference, where they have won nine conference titles and qualified for nine NCAA Tournaments.
+They have won one game in their combined CWS appearances.
+Three CCSU alumni have reached the major leagues, most notably pitcher Ricky Bottalico.

 Food & Beverage 0